aparreno14/OpenGalois/README.md

 render_explanation(result_or_certificate, format="md")
 ```

-The certificate schema, ruleset, and explanation templates may still evolve.
+The certificate schema, ruleset and explanation templates may still evolve.

 ---